Chapter 59: The Role of Observer — Observer and Observed

 Mystery: Where do genuinely new mathematical ideas originate?

-ψ = ψ(ψ) Answer: Consciousness creates by exploring its own infinite structural possibilities.
+ψ = ψ(ψ) Answer: Observer creates by exploring its own infinite structural possibilities.

 59.10 The Role of Intuition